Lamtammy1515/learn-co-sandbox/food-review/README.md

 ## Usage

-In your terminal, type 'rake db:seed' to fill up the database with 3 user accounts and 3 restaurants with 6 items on each.
 In your terminal, type 'shotgun' to start the server.
 In your browser, visit: http://127.0.0.1:9393/ to visit the homepage.
 ###